Microblogging in China: History

-Fanfou (饭否) is the earliest notable weibo service.
-It was launched in Beijing on May 12, 2007 by the co-founder of Xiaonei (now Renren) Wang Xing (王兴).
+Fanfou is the earliest notable weibo service.
+It was launched in Beijing on May 12, 2007 by the co-founder of Xiaonei (now Renren) Wang Xing.
 The website's layout, API, and mode of use was highly similar to Twitter, which was created earlier in 2006.
 Fanfou's users increased from 0.3 million to 1 million in the first half of 2009.
 The users included HP China, the Southern Weekly, artist Ai Weiwei, writer Lian Yue (连岳) and TV commentator Liang Wendao (梁文道).

 Some other weibo services, such as Jiwai, Digu, Zuosa and Tencent's Taotao were launched in 2006-2009.

 After the July 2009 Ürümqi riots, the CPC government shut down most of the domestic weibo services, including Fanfou and Jiwai.
 Many popular non China-based microblogging services such as Twitter, Facebook and Plurk have been blocked since then.
 Sina.com's CEO Charles Chao considered it to be an opportunity.

 Sina launched Sina Weibo on August 14, 2009.
 Its executives invited and persuaded many Chinese celebrities to join the service, which led to strong growth in user numbers.

 Two other Chinese Internet portals, Sohu and NetEase, launched the beta versions of their weibo sites almost simultaneously, on January 20, 2010.
 On January 30, another Internet portal Tencent closed its weibo service, Taotao, and started its new weibo service Tencent Weibo on March 5, 2010.
 Building on the large number of its instant messaging service QQ's users, Tencent Weibo later attracted more registered users than Sohu Weibo and NetEase Weibo.
 The public beta versions of NetEase Weibo and Sohu Weibo were launched on March 20 and April 7, 2010, respectively.

 All these weibos, provided by the Chinese Internet giants, used the subdomain "t.example.com", such as t.sina.com.cn for Sina Weibo, t.qq.com for Tencent Weibo, t.sohu.com for Sohu Weibo, t.163.com for NetEase Weibo.
 On 7 April 2011, the leader of the weibo services Sina Weibo started to use an independent domain name weibo.com acquired earlier, in an attempt to build up its own brand.

 Sohu Weibo and NetEase Weibo were suspended between July 9–12 and July 13–15, 2010, respectively.
 Since then, all of the Chinese weibo services have attached a note of "beta version" to their title logos.
 Commentators said that Sohu Weibo and NetEase Weibo were being "reorganized" by Chinese administrators.
 The weibo services were not officially approved, so they could only be operated as a "beta version".

 Some closed weibos were re-opened under restrictions in 2009 or 2010, including Fanfou, which was re-launched in November 2010.
 Most of Fanfou's users never came back.